pfheatwole/thesis/source/canopy_geometry.rst

 of the wing.

+[[This "general equation" is an explicit, mathematical representation of the basic/standard approach to wing modeling used by most tools.
+It's general, but unwieldy.
+The real magic happens when I decompose `r_LE/O`; that's the part that introduces the flexibility that enables simplified parametric functions.

+Important to recognize that my parametrization is simply a convenient way to define these general variables; you could use my parametrization in existing tools.]]

 Parametric design
 -----------------

 ..
 Introduces a novel parametrization of the general equation that makes it easier to design parafoil canopies.
-Start by describing and "ideal" design workflow, and demonstrate the convenience of this result.
+Start by describing an "ideal" design workflow, and demonstrate how this result makes that possible.

    Chooses a definition of the section index; defines independent reference points for x, y, and z; sets `r_y = r_z`; defines the section DCM using